WANTED: Your Garden

 • We encourage garden hosts to open their gardens on both days so that every visitor has an opportunity to see all the gardens, but if you are only able to open your garden for one of the days (or, for instance, only 12-2 on Sunday), please specify that in the Special Instructions box.

-Any resident of the greater Iowa City / Coralville area (including outside city limits for the first time!) who is excited about gardening and proud of their gardening efforts may open their garden.
+• Any resident of the greater Iowa City / Coralville area (including outside city limits) who is excited about gardening and proud of their gardening efforts may open their garden.
 There are no qualifications concerning size, perfect weed-free maintenance or professional design.
 Project GREEN wants to offer visitors a wide variety of gardens to see and learn from.

 • We ask only that you make a reasonable effort at visitor safety, by common-sense steps like making sure paths are clear of items that people can trip over, etc. Project GREEN will carry insurance for the event, but if you’re uncertain about the safety of your garden, a Project GREEN member will be happy to stop by and take a look.
 We’ll send you a list of preparation tips well before the event.